-The Zacks Metal Products - Procurement and Fabrication industry is poised well to gain on the growth in end-use sectors, such as manufacturing, aerospace and automotive.
+The Zacks Metal Products - Procurement and Fabrication industry is poised well to gain from growth in end-use sectors, such as manufacturing, aerospace and automotive.
 Recent indications of easing supply-chain disruptions instill optimism.

-Companies like The Timken Company TKR, ESAB Corporation ESAB, Century Aluminum CENX and CIRCOR International CIR have witnessed order growth and delivered improved results despite the inflationary scenario and supply-chain woes.
-Solid demand in end markets, efforts to gain market share and investment in automation should aid growth.
-Their focus on cost management and improving efficiency would boost margins.
+Companies like Norsk Hydro ASA NHYDY, ESAB Corporation ESAB, Worthington Industries WOR and CIRCOR International CIR have witnessed order growth and delivered improved results despite the inflationary scenario and supply-chain woes.
+Solid end-market demand, efforts to gain market share and investment in automation should aid growth.
+Their focus on cost management and improving efficiency will boost margins.

-What's Shaping the Future of Metal Products - Procurement and Fabrication Industry
+What's Shaping the Future of the Metal Products - Procurement and Fabrication Industry

-Easing Supply Chain Snarls to Bring Relief: Per the Fed’s latest industrial production report, the aggregate production of fabricated metal products in the United States dipped 1.3% in December 2022.
-Nevertheless, over the 12-month period ended September 2022, production of fabricated metal products was up 1.7%.
-Overall, industrial production gained 1.6% over the same time period.
-In December, the Institute for Supply Management’s (ISM) manufacturing index touched 48.9%, contracting for the second month in a row.
-Nevertheless. the average for the 12 months ended December 2022) came in at 53.5.
+Easing Supply-Chain Snarls to Bring Relief: Per the Fed’s latest industrial production report, the aggregate production of fabricated metal products in the United States dipped 0.9% in March 2023.
+Over the 12 months ended March 2023, production of fabricated metal products was down 1.3%.
+Overall, industrial production gained 0.5% over the same period.
+In December, the Institute for Supply Management’s manufacturing index touched 46.3%, contracting for the fifth month in a row.
+Nevertheless, the average for the 12 months ended December 2022 was 50.9%.
 Amid the ongoing uncertainty in the global economy and persisting inflationary trends, customers have been curbing spending.
 The industry has also been bearing the brunt of supply-chain issues.
 On a positive note, some of the industry players recently noted that supply-chain issues are easing.
-The delivery performance of suppliers to manufacturing organizations was reported to be faster for the third straight month in December.
+The delivery performance of suppliers to manufacturing organizations was reported to be faster for the sixth straight month in March.
+March’s reading of 44.8% indicates the fastest supplier delivery performance since March 2009, when the index registered 43.2%.
 Once the situation normalizes, strong demand in the metal Products - Procurement and Fabrication industry’s diverse end markets will drive its growth.

 Pricing Actions to Combat High Costs: The industry has been experiencing significant levels of inflation, including higher prices for labor, freight and fuel.
 The companies are currently witnessing labor shortages for some positions and incurring steep labor costs to meet demand.
 The industry players are focusing on pricing actions, cost-cutting measures, efforts to improve productivity and efficiency, and diversification of the supplier base to mitigate some of these headwinds.

-Automation & End-Market Growth to Act as Catalysts: The industry’s customer-focused approach to providing cost-effective technical solutions and automation to increase efficiency and lowering labor costs, as well as development of the latest and innovative products should drive growth in the days ahead.
-Growth in end-use sectors, such as manufacturing, aerospace and automotive is anticipated to benefit the metal fabrication market over the next few years.
-Developing countries hold promise owing to rapid industrialization.
+Automation & End-Market Growth to Act as a Catalyst: The industry’s customer-focused approach to providing cost-effective technical solutions and automation to increase efficiency and lowering labor costs, as well as the development of the latest and innovative products, should drive growth in the days ahead.
+Growth in the end-use sectors, such as manufacturing, aerospace and automotive, is anticipated to benefit the metal fabrication market over the next few years.
+Developing countries hold promise due to rapid industrialization.
 This, in turn, is likely to create demand.

 Zacks Industry Rank Indicates Bright Prospects